Tom Vaughan-Lawlor

 Tom Vaughan-Lawlor (born 4 November 1977) is an Irish actor.
 He is best known in Ireland for his roles as Nigel 'Nidge' Delaney in the RTÉ One series Love/Hate (2010–2014), and is known internationally for his role as Ebony Maw in Avengers: Infinity War and its sequel Avengers: Endgame.

-Early life
+Early life and education

-Vaughan-Lawlor was born in Dundrum, Dublin, Ireland.
-His father, also named Tom, was an actor, and made a guest appearance on Love/Hate as a priest.
-He attended De La Salle College, Churchtown, an all-male state secondary school in Dublin 14.
+Vaughan-Lawlor was born in Dundrum, County Dublin, Ireland.
+His father, also named Tom, was an actor, and played a leading role in Love/Hate as a priest.
+He attended De La Salle College, Churchtown, a Roman Catholic day secondary school for boys, now co-educational since 2023, in Dublin 14.
 He graduated from Trinity College, Dublin, with a degree in Drama Studies and continued his studies at the Royal Academy of Dramatic Art in London, England.
 He was the first ever Irish actor to receive the Laurence Olivier Bursary, an award of £7,500 for the actor in the United Kingdom judged to have the greatest potential.